From paper to photo to award-winning play: Iphigenia in Splott

 The play has recently toured at at Sheffield's Crucible Studio, Newcastle's Live Theatre, and Birmingham's Repertory Theatre, and played at Bristol's Old Vic theatre just last week.
 Iphigenia in Splott is a true Welsh theatre success story.

-For a more detailed story behind Iphigenia in Splott, visit our case study.
 It really is amazing how one image can be used and distributed.
 Without a doubt, it is one of our most viewed images.
 It even cropped up in a chip shop in Conwy!

 Have you got a project for Burning Red?
 Whether it's content marketing, hero imagery, social media direction or something totally different, let us know.